bitcoinfacts/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

         1. The program will take a few minutes to write the USB.

     1. **macOS**
-        1. Prepare the Ubuntu download for copying to the USB.
+        1. Prepare the Ubuntu download for copying to the USB:
             ```
             $ cd $HOME/Downloads
             $ hdiutil convert ubuntu-21.10-desktop-amd64.iso -format UDRW -o ubuntu-21.10-desktop-amd64.img